BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 ## 1. Overview

 This document describes on how to achieve High Availability for SAP using SIOS Protection Suite for Linux VM.
-SIOS provides High Availability for SAP (A)SCS **_with or without_**shared storage.
+SIOS provides High Availability for SAP (A)SCS **with or without** shared storage.
 When shared storage in not availble SIOS Datakeeper is used to replicate the volumes/disk between cluster nodes.
 SIOS Protection Suite can also with Azure NetApp Files which eleminates SIOS Datakeeper's need.

+Pro's

+- No iSCSI decives required
+-
+Con's

 ![ASCS](/99_images/Architecture_Diragram_ASCS.png)